+IMPORTANT NOTE:

-IMPORTANT NOTE: When converting a low NOx furnace from Natural gas to LP/propane gas, it is necessary to remove the NOx Baffles from the furnace.
+When converting a low NOx Furnace from Natural gas to LP/Propane gas, it is necessary to remove the NOx Baffles.

-Conversion of this furnace to utilize LP/propane gas must be made by qualified service personnel, using factory authorized or approved parts.
-Conversion to LP/propane gas can be accomplished by first replacing the natural gas orifices with the appropriate LP/propane orifices shown in Table 8 or 9.
-Note: for installations between zero and 5000 ft. above sea level, a, #53, #54 or #55 drill size orifice should be used depending upon the rated firing rate of the unit (see
+Conversion to LP/propane gas can be accomplished by first replacing the natural gas orifices with the appropriate LP/propane orifices shown in Table 7 or 8.
+Note: for installations between zero and 5000 ft., refer to Table 7.
+For installations above 5000 ft. above sea level,